adamvinueza/timezones/README.md

   TZ_NAME        A valid TZ database name
 ```

-The application source code contain `localTime` and `convertTime` directories,
+The application source code contains `localTime` and `convertTime` directories,
 whose files (incorrectly) handle the routes documented above.
 You should write
-tests that express the use cases described in the documentation above.
+tests that express the use cases described in the documentation above, then follow the RGR procedure to get the tests to pass and clean up your code.
 Write
 each test _first_; it will of course fail given the function as written.

 Pay attention to how the files in `localTime` are organized and consider why